raveneliette/raveneliette/README.md

 # Hi, I'm Raven 👋

 ## I love to code.
 I am a learner in Tech.
-I'm focusing on building Front-End projects.
+I am focusing on building Front-End projects.

 -  I’m currently learning HTML and CSS
 -  2022 Goals: Collaborate with other people to build projects.
 Front-End and Back-End web development skills.